Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

    >>> z_score = lambda D: abs((D[14] - np.mean(D)) / np.std(D))

-And subsequently, use the :py:meth:`~Core.Core.SaQC.roll` method to make a rolling window application with the scoring
+And subsequently, use the :py:meth:`~saqc.SaQC.roll` method to make a rolling window application with the scoring
 function:

 .. doctest:: exampleOD